-- A total of 40 SCN lines have been phenotyped for their virulence to eight soybean lines, and additional 144 SCN lines to PI 88788 and Peking. - In Objective 2, DNA has been extracted for most nematode lines. - In Objective 3, all field samples have been taken.
-HG Type tests have been set up.
+- A total of 86 SCN lines have been phenotyped for their virulence to eight soybean lines, and additional 92 SCN lines to PI 88788 and Peking. - In Objective 2, DNA has been extracted, and genome sequenced. - In Objective 3, all field samples were taken and 2022 fall samples processed.
+HG Type tests have been finished for the first and fourth replicates.